AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

  We tried to follow the guid from the lecture but we faced several problems:
   - there is not enough space on the raspberry pi
-  -> solution : formatting the raspbarry pi
+  -> solution : resizing and crunching the firmware on the raspbarry pi to make it smaller